 It does not protect against similar viruses, such as the herpes virus.
 It also doesn’t protect against shingles.
 In order to prevent shingles, you can get a shingles vaccination.

 You need two doses to be protected and the second dose should be given at least four but no later than eight weeks after you have received your initial dose.
-You will be immune for life once you have completed the course, just as you are usually immune for life if you have had the disease.
+Once you have completed the course, you won't need further boosters.

 If you have been exposed to the chickenpox virus the vaccine will still prevent it if you get vaccinated within three days of exposure.

 The vaccine can cause redness and soreness where you have received the jab.

 It is also possible that it will cause a mild rash - one in ten children and one in ten adults who receive the vaccine experience this side effect.
 This rash is not contagious and it should pass quickly.

 The only serious known side effect is an allergic reaction to the vaccine.
 Allergic reactions to the chickenpox vaccine are extremely rare and believed to affect around one in a million patients who receive the vaccine.